rosianacodes/100-days-of-code/log.md

 **Today's Progress:** I learned about while loops, break statement and contiue statements.
 I also did a few python exercises.

-**Thoughts:** I was really tired and found myself falling alseep through the python exercises but I'm proud of myself for sticking to this commitment to myself no matter how tired I am.
+**Thoughts:** I was really tired and found myself falling alseep through the python exercises but I'm proud of myself for sticking to this commitment no matter how tired I am.

 **Link(s) to work:**
 1. [Automate the Boring Stuff Playlist](https://www.youtube.com/playlist?list=PL0-84-yl1fUnRuXGFe_F7qSH1LEnn9LkW)